Marine Biogeographic Assessment of Three National Marine Sanctuaries off North Central California

 What We Did

-Our study area encompassed the borders of three national marine sanctuaries along the north central Californai coast and extended from approximately 35°N to 39°N (Point Sal to Point Arena), and offshore to the extent of available data (usually within the US exclusive economic zone).
-To complete the biogeographic assessments of Cordell Bank, Gulf of the Farallones, and Monterey Bay, we:
+We conducted a marine biogeographic assessment in the ocean waters off north/central California.
+Our study area encompassed the borders of three national marine sanctuaries along the north central California coast and extended from approximately 35°N to 39°N (Point Sal to Point Arena), and offshore to the extent of available data (usually within the US exclusive economic zone).
+We completed this work in two phases: in the first phase (2001-2005) we focused on species and in phase 2 (2006-2008) we added an envrionmental settings chapter and updated some of hte bird and mammal information.
+To complete the biogeographic assessments of Cordell Bank, Gulf of the Farallones, and Monterey Bay.
+We:

 identified, compiled, and analyzed priority biological (fishes, seabirds, marine mammals) and environmental data sets in and around the Monterey Bay, Gulf of the Farallones, and Cordell Bank national marine sanctuaries